mauriciopoppe/blog/site/content/notes/documenting-my-life.md

 ### Writing about my day

 Writing is a way to clear up my thoughts.
-I don't aim for perfection.
-Some nights the words flow continuously, others, they are just a few sparse sentences captured before I get sleepy.
-Over time, I learned new concepts such as the effect of being grateful for the things I have and the feeling I get when I do something good for someone which can be as simple as keeping the door open or saying hi to a neighbor with a smile.
+I don't aim for perfection but I reserve some minutes to get it done.
+Some nights the words just flow, but some other nights I just write a simple sentence.
+It's alright.

+Somedays I find myself in the mood of reading the letters from my previous me.
-There is a profound sense of time traveling and seeing your past self.
-Some days I find myself scrolling back through months of entries.
+There is a profound sense of time traveling and seeing my past self.
 It's like watching a time-lapse of my own growth, how I navigated anxieties and celebrated small wins, and slowly evolved into the person I am today.

-It reminds me that even the "ordinary" days are building something significant.
+This "diary" reminds me that even the "ordinary" days are building something significant.

 ### Writing about my dreams